Algebraic solutions in Open String Field Theory - a lightning review: What constitutes a well defined string field ?

-On the second line we have spaces of distributions that are defined as continuous linear functionals on some function space from the first line (in case of $\oo_c'$ and $\bb'$ with an additional restriction).
-For example $\eee'$ is dual to $\eee$ and represents the space of distributions with compact support. $\oo_c'$ are rapidly decaying distributions, i.e. those which together with all their derivatives are bounded even after multiplication with $(1+x^2)^{k/2}$ for all $k \in \rr$.
+On the second line we have spaces of distributions that are defined as continuous linear functionals on some function space from the first line (in the case of $\oo_c'$ and $\bb'$ with an additional restriction).
+For example, $\eee'$ is dual to $\eee$ and represents the space of distributions with compact support. $\oo_c'$ are rapidly decaying distributions, i.e. those which together with all their derivatives are bounded even after multiplication with \mbox{$(1+x^2)^{k/2}$} for all $k \in \rr$.
 The space $\dd_{L^1}'$ is dual to $\dot\bb$. $\dd_{L^p}'$ for $p \in (1,\infty)$ are dual to $\dd_{L^{p'}}$ for $p'=p/(p-1)$.
-Useful characterization of the $\dd_{L^p}'$ spaces for all $1 \le p \le \infty$ is that they are finite sums of derivatives of functions from $L^p$ (hence $\dd_{L^p} \subset L^p \subset \dd_{L^p}'$), or equivalently, that their convolution with any $a \in \dd$ belongs to $L^p$.
+A useful characterization of the $\dd_{L^p}'$ spaces for all $1 \le p \le \infty$ is that they are finite sums of derivatives of functions from $L^p$ (hence $\dd_{L^p} \subset L^p \subset \dd_{L^p}'$), or, equivalently, that their convolution with any $a \in \dd$ belongs to $L^p$.
 The space $\dot\bb'$ is dual to $\dd_{L^1}$ and the distributions are characterized by convergence towards infinity.
-Whereas $\dd$ is dense in $\dot\bb'$, it is not dense in $\bb' \equiv \dd_{L^\infty}'$, the space of bounded distributions . $\sss'$ is the well known Schwartz space of tempered distributions (those with at most polynomial growth) dual to $\sss$ and finally $\dd'$ is the biggest space of all distributions dual to $\dd$.
+Whereas $\dd$ is dense in $\dot\bb'$, it is not dense in $\bb' \equiv \dd_{L^\infty}'$, the space of bounded distributions. $\sss'$ is the well known Schwartz space of tempered distributions (those with at most polynomial growth) dual to $\sss$, and finally $\dd'$ is the biggest space of all distributions dual to $\dd$.

-After this little expos\'{e} we are ready to answer the question which space should $f(\alpha)$ in (\ref{F(K)}) belong to.
-Let us define {\it geometric states} as those for which $f$ is Laplace transformable distribution, i.e. $f \in \dd'$, but such that there exists $\xi$, for which $e^{-\xi \alpha} f \in \sss'$.
-We could have been perhaps more generous and keep only the $f \in \dd'$ condition, but those states would be even more meaningless from the string field perspective.
+After this little expos\'{e}, we are ready to answer the question which space should $f(\alpha)$ in (\ref{F(K)}) belong to.
+Let us define {\it geometric states} as those for which $f$ is a Laplace transformable distribution, i.e. $f \in \dd'$, but such that there exists $\xi$, for which $e^{-\xi \alpha} f \in \sss'$.
+We could perhaps have been more generous and have kept only the $f \in \dd'$ condition, but such states would be even more meaningless from the string field perspective.
 What we need are not the most general geometric states, but more restricted ones.

 Let us define a space of {\it $L_0$-safe geometric} string field functions $F(K)$ to be those for which $f \in \dd_{L_1}'$.
 This conditions comes from considering states $F(K) \ket{I}$ expanded in the Virasoro basis.
 The coefficients are given by sums of integrals of the form \mbox{$\int_0^\infty d\alpha \, f(\alpha)(\alpha+1)^{-n}$} for $n=0,2,4,\ldots$.
 For these integrals to be absolutely convergent, we must have $f \in \dd_{L_1}'$.
 This definition gives us a very nice surprise.
 Since the star product of string fields $F_1(K)$ and $F_2(K)$ is just a multiplication, in terms of its inverse Laplace transforms $f_1$ and $f_2$ it is a convolution $f_1 * f_2 (x) = \int_0^x dy f_1(y) f_2(x-y)$ (defined in a more sophisticated way when $f_i$ are both actual distributions).
 Now it is known that the space $\dd_{L_1}'$ is closed under convolution.
 Therefore the space of $L_0$-safe geometric string fields is closed under star multiplication!